cfech/spring-security/README.md

 ![](./images/method-level-security-4.png)
 - post authorization is used to validate the data being returned from the method

-- `PermissionElevator.hasPermission()` allows much more fine grained authentication
+- `PermissionElevator.hasPermission()` allows much more fine grained authorization
-- spring uses spring [AOP](https://www.baeldung.com/spring-aop) at runtime to intercept method calls and ensure users have the correct permissions
+-  uses spring [AOP](https://www.baeldung.com/spring-aop) at runtime to intercept method calls and ensure users have the correct permissions

 ## 93 Method Level Security with PreAuthorize ##
 - allows for use of spring expression language